fscorrupt/awesome-stars/README.md

 ## Go

+- [AlexGustafsson/cupdate](https://github.com/AlexGustafsson/cupdate) - A service to keep container images up-to-date.
+Made for Kubernetes and Docker.
 - [Zibbp/ganymede](https://github.com/Zibbp/ganymede) - Twitch VOD and Live Stream archiving platform.
 Includes a rendered and real-time chat for each archive.
 - [flohoss/gocron](https://github.com/flohoss/gocron) - A go based task scheduler with GUI
 - [opencloud-eu/opencloud](https://github.com/opencloud-eu/opencloud) - This is the main repository of the OpenCloud server.
 It contains the golang codebase for the backend services.